The African American Parade!

 Greetings from the PEERS Board and the Lansing Juneteenth Celebration Committee.
 We have great plans and look forward to the annual Lansing Juneteenth Celebration and recognition of "Juneteenth Day" as a state of Michigan holiday.
-Since 1993, the Lansing Juneteenth Celebration has served as a respected voice in the community; with the city of Lansing as its backdrop.
-The 2019 celebration will take place June 13 - 15.
+Since 1993, the Lansing Juneteenth Celebration has served as a respected voice in the community with the city of Lansing as its backdrop.